STM32 Master – slave communication over LIN Bus

 This tutorial is a continuation of the previous one, so we will just add few more things to the connection shown previously.
 Below is the image showing the connection diagram for this tutorial.

-As shown above, there are a total of 5 buttons (4 External + 1 on board) connected to the master MCU.
-The 4 external buttons are connected to the pins PA0, PA1, PA4 and PC2.
-The on board user button is connected to the pin PC13.
+As shown in the setup above, the LIN master MCU is connected to a total of five buttons—four external buttons and one on-board user button.
+The external buttons are connected to pins PA0, PA1, PA4, and PC2, while the on-board user button is connected to PC13.

 CubeMX Configuration